Overview

 Supabase JWT

-The token is validated as HS256 against the authenticated audience.
+First-party clients (the Knowlify dashboard, the Python SDK in interactive mode) authenticate with a Supabase JWT:HS256 against the authenticated audience.
 JWT callers may optionally pass org_id in the request body — the server verifies active membership before honoring the scope.

 Failure modes